 Alliance City Schools (ACS) accepts referrals, screens and identifies, or screens and reassesses students who perform or show potential for performing at high levels of accomplishment in the areas of superior cognitive ability, specific academic ability, creative thinking ability, and/or visual and/or performing arts.
 ACS follows the policy and procedures established in Ohio Administrative Code 3301-51-15.
 These rules specify that assessment instruments must come from the list approved by the Ohio Department of Education.

-Children may be referred in writing on an ongoing basis, based on the following:
+Students may be referred in writing using the district referral form found on the district website on an ongoing basis, based on the following:

 - Teacher recommendation;